CiscoDevNet/webex-login-with-webex-sample/README.md

 * An HTTP reverse proxy configured to forward HTTPS to this applications' web server on port 8080 (default.)

-  [Caddy](https://caddyserver.com/) provides a simple reverse proxy suitable for development.  `caddy.sh` is included if it's installed.
+  [Caddy](https://caddyserver.com/) provides a simple reverse proxy suitable for development.  `caddy.sh` is included, for use if it's installed.

 * Node.js (tested with v18.16.1)